 The subject matter of the exhibition’s key film – Untitled (Family Dinner Set) – is built around the contained history of “imported” tableware sets – a shadow of the Soviet past.
 Porcelain tableware sets produced by countries of the socialist bloc – German Democratic Republic, Czechoslovak Socialist Republic etc. – are familiar to many Russians as these items were displaced as part of untouchable home “installations” in cupboards and on walls, serving as signs of prestige, wealth, and luxury in Soviet interior design.
 At the same time, it was not allowed for such sets to be used in daily life.
 The video performance brings the artist closer to succeeding in the attempted triumph over specters of the past and the liberation of hidden meaning through the display of the symbolically dead items.

 Project co-curator Karina Karaeva: “...An epoch is, perhaps, the main media used by Granilshchikov.
 As an image of the lost generation, Granilshchikov, exploring the features of his generation, is not afraid of admitting that he is a gaping wound on the body of the epoch, its social, political, biased, consumerist, paternalist nature.
 However, the artist has one advantage – he can carefully and gracefully remain idle...”

 The Circumstances of Insurmountable Time exhibition at GUM-Red-Line Gallery will go beyond the gallery thanks to the program of special events.
 The artist and curators will project the ideas of the projects as numerous online showings, performances, and discussions of art pieces by Evgeny Granilshchikov.
-Registration for participation in these events will be opened at the gallery site at a later time.
+Registration for participation in these events is opened at our website.

 Curators: Karina Karaeva, Marina Fedorovskaya.